Found us from search engine?

 By vivian on July 28, 2017

 Many people create a website with their own set of preferences, which generally tend to include the visual design and the information they want to get across.
 These two things have a fraction of the impact of SEO, but because they’re considered ‘artistic’ as opposed to ‘technical’, it’s easier to get creative with them, so people are more motivated to do them.

 That’s a mistake.
 But don’t worry!
 It’s one that you can easily start to put right.
-SEO will introduce you to new audiences, create a constant flow of steady traffic to your site, and make you more competitive with the big dogs that are out there in the market right now.
+SEO will introduce you to new audiences, create a constant flow of steady traffic to your site, and make you more competitive with other page content that are out there in the market right now.

 All these can be yours if you’re willing to knuckle down and get to it.

 The first thing to make clear is: it’s never too late.
 While it’s always best to optimize your website from the beginning, you can still get the benefit from following a practical, actionable guide on how to do SEO for a website step by step.

 I know, I know.
 So many guides provide generalized information or even conflicting information, and leave you with no idea where to start.

 Well, I’m here to fix that.
 This week, I’ll provide you with a step by step, process-oriented guide that will help you understand what it is you need to do, how to do SEO for an existing website, and what impact it will have.

 This is a beginning-to-end guide, covering all you need to know to start making your website perform better.
 Let’s dive in!

 It’s important to start with the basics, which means making sure all the little things are in place.
 This is likely the most technical aspect, so I apologize for throwing you in at the deep end.
 Think of it this way, though: it all gets easier after this initial process.